hitoshi-watase/sercrod/docs/reference/directives/event-blur.md

 Conceptually, the runtime behaves as follows for `@blur`:

-1. During rendering, Nablla finds an element with an attribute named `@blur`.
+1. During rendering, Sercrod finds an element with an attribute named `@blur`.
 2. It reads the attribute value as a source string, for example `touched.name = true` or `validateField('name')`.
-3. Nablla compiles or stores this expression so it can be evaluated later in the current host’s scope.
+3. Sercrod compiles or stores this expression so it can be evaluated later in the current host’s scope.
-4. Nablla attaches a native event listener for `"blur"` on that element.
+4. Sercrod attaches a native event listener for `"blur"` on that element.
 5. When the browser fires `blur`:
-   - Nablla prepares the evaluation context for this host and element.
+   - Sercrod prepares the evaluation context for this host and element.
-   - Nablla evaluates the stored expression with its expression evaluator.
+   - Sercrod evaluates the stored expression with its expression evaluator.
-   - If evaluation throws, Nablla catches the error and logs it through the configured logging mechanism; the error does not stop other handlers or other elements from updating.
+   - If evaluation throws, Sercrod catches the error and logs it through the configured logging mechanism; the error does not stop other handlers or other elements from updating.
-6. If `cleanup.handlers` is enabled in the configuration, Nablla may remove the original `@blur` attribute from the DOM, leaving only the wired listener and any other visible attributes.
+6. If `cleanup.handlers` is enabled in the configuration, Sercrod may remove the original `@blur` attribute from the DOM, leaving only the wired listener and any other visible attributes.

 The listener itself is lean: it does not try to change the propagation of the event (such as stopping it) unless your expression does so through normal browser APIs.